Overtime Wage Claims FAQs

 Your position either satisfies an exemption to the entitlement under the FLSA for overtime wages or not.
 But, just because an employer classifies you as exempt, or states you are exempt also may not be legally correct.
 Hence there are thousands of cases across the US filed each month in which workers file claims for overtime wages under the FLSA who have been classified as exempt.
 This is what we call a “misclassification case.”

-Answer: You, as an employee under the FLSA, do not have the burden of proof in an overtime wage claim and lawsuit under the FLSA.
+You, as an employee under the FLSA, do not have the burden of proof in an overtime wage claim and lawsuit under the FLSA.
 That’s right!
-The Employer has the legal burden of proof, and it must prove the exemption under the law.
-What, you mean I don’t have to prove my employer misclassified me?
+The employer has the legal burden of proof, and it must prove the exemption under the law.
+What, you mean I don’t have to prove that my employer misclassified me?
 Yes, that’s correct.
+If you were misclassified to a position that does not qualify for overtime and were thus denied overtime wages, your employer is not complying with the FLSA.

-Question: I have a college degree and work in an white-collar type office job, and have a fancy job title, such as “executive,” “manager,” “director,” “account representative”…. so surely I’m exempt?
+I have a college degree and work in an white-collar type office job, and have a job title, such as “executive,” “manager,” “director,” “account representative”…. so surely I’m exempt?

-Question: I’m paid a salary and a commission as an account manager, and essentially I conduct sales over the telephone and internet, and my employer says I am not entitled to overtime wages since I am paid the commission.
+I’m paid a salary and a commission as an account manager, and essentially I conduct sales over the telephone and internet.
+My employer says I am not entitled to overtime wages since I am paid the commission.
 Is this employer correct?

 Our overtime wage claim lawyers have been amazed by the number of medium and large size companies, even publicly traded corporations that willfully break the law and refuse to pay overtime wages to inside sales representatives.
 The mentality of the companies is that they would rather deal with lawsuits and and claims then curtail the number of hours sales reps work which would cut into their sales.
 In other words, the benefit of the extra sales and revenue being made by coercing, forcing, pushing and intimidating employees to work overtime hours without pay outweighs any risks that one of them or many file a claim for overtime wages.

-Question: My employer pays me overtime but the rate varies each week I work overtime and I never know if I’m being paid correctly, is this proper?
+My employer pays me overtime, but the rate varies each week I work overtime and I never know if I’m being paid correctly.
+Is this proper?

 However, there is always the contention by the corporations and employers that the denominator is always the number of hours you worked that week because your salary was intended to compensate you for “all hours worked”.
 All of this depends on the particular facts and circumstances of each employee-employer relationship.
 So in order to determine if you are being paid correctly, and not underpaid for the overtime hours, you will need to consult with an experienced FLSA lawyer like Mitchell Feldman, Esq. knows the FLSA, and has been involved with national, large scale collective action cases under the FLSA against such corporations as: Lowe’s, Burger King Corp, Fleetcor, Payless Shoesource, Burlington Coat Factory, Avis/Budget, Circle K, Tire Kingdom, Bar Louie etc.